JurisProject/juris_whitepaper_public/framework.md

 **How it works: **Similar to normal court systems, this is considered an escalation from the lower SNAP system.
 Parties cannot proceed to a PANEL judgement without first running a SNAP.
 If one or both parties are unable to use the assistance of the SNAP to come to a resolution, they may choose to escalate to a PANEL judgement by indicating their intent to escalate and attaching the required JRS.

-Based on the domain specialties marked on the arbitration agreement, a list of
+Based on the domain specialties marked on the arbitration agreement, a list of ten possible High Jurists will be provided to each party.

 a panel of 3 arbitrators is randomly selected.
 The PANEL has 7 days to hear arguments and answer questions.
 At the end of those 7 days, they each issue a judgment.
 The Majority order is binding and causes the escrow to release the smart contract assets in accordance with the order.